DoobDev/Doob/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project | Have an idea?
+But not an EXACT feature request, check out https://github.com/DoobDev/Doob/discussions!
 title: ''
 labels: feature_request
 assignees: mmattbtw